lukestanley/ChillTranslator/README.md

 <img src="https://github.com/lukestanley/ChillTranslator/assets/306671/2899f311-24ee-4ce4-ba76-d1de665aab01" width="300">

 ChillTranslator hopes to mitigate toxic comments by automatically rephrasing negative comments, while maintaining the original intent and promoting positive communication 🗣️➡️💬.
 These rephrased texts could be suggested to the original authors as alternatives, or users could enhance their internet experience with "rose-tinted glasses" 🌹😎, automatically translating spicy comments into versions that are easier and more calming to read.
-There could be all kinds of failure cases, but it's a start!
+There could be all kinds of failure cases, but hey, it's a start!

 Could Reddit, Twitter, Hacker News, or even YouTube comments be more calm and constructive places?
 I think so!

 ![ChillTranslator demo](https://github.com/lukestanley/ChillTranslator/assets/306671/128611f4-3e8e-4c52-ba20-2ae61d727d52)

-You can try out the ChillTranslator directly in your browser through the HuggingFace Space demo at [https://huggingface.co/spaces/lukestanley/ChillTranslator](https://huggingface.co/spaces/lukestanley/ChillTranslator).
+You can try out the ChillTranslator via the HuggingFace Space demo at [https://huggingface.co/spaces/lukestanley/ChillTranslator](https://huggingface.co/spaces/lukestanley/ChillTranslator).

-## Approach ✨
+## Aims to:

-- **Converts** text to less toxic variations
+- **Convert** text to less toxic variations
-- **Preserves original intent**, focusing on constructive dialogue
+- **Preserve original intent**, focusing on constructive dialogue
-- **Offline LLM model**: running DIY could save costs, avoid needing to sign up to APIs, and avoid the risk of toxic content causing API access to be revoked.
-We use llama-cpp-python's server with Mixtral.
+- **Self-hostable, serverless, or APIs**: running DIY could save costs, avoid needing to sign up to APIs, and avoid the risk of toxic content causing API access to be revoked.
+We use llama-cpp-python with Mixtral, with a HTTP server option, and a fast "serverless" backend using RunPod currently.

- - **HuggingFace Space**: A demo is now available at HuggingFace Spaces, allowing users to try out ChillTranslator without any setup.

 ## Possible future directions 🌟
 - **Integration**: example showing use as Python module, HTTP API, for use from other tools, browser extensions.
 - **Speed** improvements.
+   - Generating rephrasings in parallel.
+   - Use Jigsaw dataset to find spicy comments, making a dataset for training a translation transformer, maybe like Google's T5 to run faster than Mixtral could.
    - Split text into sentences e.g: with “pysbd” for parallel processing of translations.
-   - Use a hate speech scoring model instead of the current "spicy" score method.
+   - Try using a 'Detoxify' scoring model instead of the current "spicy" score method.
-   - Use a dataset of hate speech to make a dataset for training a translation transformer like Google's T5 to run faster than Mixtral could.
    - Use natural language similarity techniques to compare possible rephrasing fidelity faster.
    - Enabling easy experimenting with online hosted LLM APIs
-   - Code refactoring to improve development speed!
+   - Making setup on different platforms easier
+- **Quality** improvements.
+   - Collecting a dataset of spicy comments and their rephrasings.
+   - Feedback loop: users could score rephrasings, or suggest their own.

-## Getting Started 🚀
+## Getting started 🚀

-### Try it Online
+### Try it online

 You can try out ChillTranslator without any installation by visiting the HuggingFace Space demo:
 ```